semgr8ns/semgr8s/docs/usage.md

 Additional information on rule creation and management is shared [below](#rules).
 Some useful example rules are provided under `./rules/`.

-At present, Semgr8s is shipped with one local test rule detecting a unique label and Semgrep's `p/kubernetes` ruleset.
+At present, Semgr8s is shipped with Semgrep's [`p/kubernetes`](https://semgrep.dev/p/kubernetes) ruleset and one local test rule detecting a unique label.

 ### Installation